mia-platform/custom-plugin-lib/README.md

 * `BACKOFFICE_HEADER_KEY`
 * `MICROSERVICE_GATEWAY_SERVICE_NAME`

-If you create the service from the Platform, they are already defined.
-To change them you have to [do from DevOps console](https://docs.mia-platform.eu/development_suite/api-console/api-design/services#environment-variable-configuration).
+When creating a new service  from Mia-Platform DevOps Console, they come already defined but you can always change or add them anytime as described [in the DevOps console documentation](https://docs.mia-platform.eu/development_suite/api-console/api-design/services#environment-variable-configuration).
 In local, the environment variables are defined in this [file](examples/default.env).